 - Note 1 provides a description of the Seminary's Significant Accounting Policies. - Note 2 breaks down the Investments held by the Seminary.
 Most of the Seminary's investments represent unit holdings in the Common Investment Fund of the Archdiocese of Boston, common investment pool for affiliates of the Archdiocese of Boston. discusses liquidity and availability of financial resources. - Note 11 details the restrictions placed by donors both temporary and perpetual in nature.
 Net assets are released from donor restriction by incurring expenses or by the occurrence of other events satisfying the restricted purpose.
-The Seminary released \$678,000 in FY19. - Note 15 discusses the Liquidity and Sufficiency of Net Assets.
-The footnote describes the \$377,000 deficiency of financial assets after applying liquid resources.
-As mentioned previously, the Seminary's seasonal cash flow is received at the beginning of the school year, after its fiscal year end.
+The Seminary released \$255,000 in FY20. - Note 15 discusses the Liquidity and Sufficiency of Net Assets.
+The insufficiency of the Seminary's financial assets in relation to donor restricted net assets resulted in an insufficiency in its investment portfolio of \$808,000 in FY20.
 The Administration and the Board of Trustees are working on generating a plan to replenish the investment accounts over the next few years.